code-warrior/examples--principles-of-databases--cs-365--uhart/installing-apache-mysql-and-php/mac/README.md

 ### 9. Visit `localhost`

-1. Open a browser and point it to `localhost`.
-It should say that “It Works!”.
+1. Open a browser and point it at `localhost`, making sure the address bar uses `http` and not `https`.
+It should say, “It Works!”
 2. Repoint your browser to `localhost/~YOUR_USERNAME`, where `YOUR_USERNAME` is your Mac’s short name.
-It should say “Index of /”.
+It should say “Index of /”

 ---